spryker/spryker-docs/docs/scos/user/features/202108.0/order-management-feature-overview/split-delivery-overview.md

 * Shipment method
 * Delivery date requested from a customer

-In the Storefront, Split Delivery allows you, as a customer, to set different delivery addresses for the order items, specify the date when you want the items to be delivered and select shipment methods per each shipment.
+In the Storefront, Split Delivery lets you, as a customer, set different delivery addresses for the order items, specify the date when you want the items to be delivered and select shipment methods per each shipment.

-In the Back Office, the Split Delivery allows you, as a Back Office user, to view, update and/or create multiple shipments for an order that had originally one delivery address.
+In the Back Office, the Split Delivery lets you, as a Back Office user, view, update, and create multiple shipments for an order that had originally one delivery address.

 ## Split Delivery on the Storefront